Skip to content

 Al Suhaimi House

-This date was written on a wooden panel on one of the walls of the house.
-As for the northern-facing section, it was established by Hajj Ismail bin Ismail Shalabi in 1797 AD, and he combined it with the first section and made them into one house.
+This date was written on a wooden panel on one of the house’s walls.
+The northern-facing section was established by Hajj Ismail bin Ismail Shalabi in 1797 AD, and he combined it with the first section and made them into one house.
 The house is named after Sheikh Muhammad Amin al-Suhaimi, Sheikh of the Turks Hall at Al-Azhar Mosque, who once lived there.

-Bait Al-Suhaimi is located on an area of half an acre and is used as a museum for Islamic architecture and a center for artistic creativity.
+Bait Al-Suhaimi is located in an area of half an acre and is used as a museum for Islamic architecture and a centre for artistic creativity.

-The house is an example of traditional Arab houses with a Cairene flavor.
-Entry to the house is through a passage that leads to the courtyard.
+The house is an example of a traditional Arab house with a Cairene flavour.
+It is entered through a passage leading to the courtyard.

 The house’s design is influenced by the Ottoman style, which designated the ground floor for men (Salamlek) and the upper floor for women (Haramlek).
 Therefore, the ground floor of the whole house is to receive male guests, and there are no other rooms or halls.
-There is a large hall that is divided into two iwans and extending around the walls of the iwans is an inscription containing verses from Nahj al-Burdah, one of the most renowned poems in praise of the Prophet Muhammad.
-The ceiling of the hall is made of wood covered with colorful floral and geometric drawings and motifs.
+There is a large hall divided into two iwans, and extending around the walls of the iwans is an inscription containing verses from Nahj al-Burdah, one of the most renowned poems praising the Prophet Muhammad.
+The hall’s ceiling is made of wood and covered with colourful floral and geometric drawings and motifs.

-On the first floor are the family rooms, which are similar to those on the ground floor, except that they have many windows covered with mashrabiyas overlooking the courtyard and some of them on the street.
+The family rooms are on the first floor.
+They are similar to those on the ground floor, except they have many windows covered with mashrabiyas overlooking the courtyard and some on the street.

-One of the rooms on the first floor is decorated with delicate floral motifs and includes dinnerware made of porcelain and colored and ornate ceramics.
+One of the rooms on the first floor is decorated with delicate floral motifs and includes dinnerware made of porcelain and coloured and ornate ceramics.

-There was no family in the house, but the family slept on mattresses made of ornate velor as well.
-The bathroom is a small white marble room with a vaulted ceiling with square and circular louvers covered in stained glass.
-In the bathroom, there is a stove for hot water, a basin carved from one piece of ornate marble, as well as a water tank.
+No family was in the house, but the family slept on mattresses made of ornate velour.
+The bathroom is a small white marble room with a vaulted ceiling and square and circular louvres covered in stained glass.
+It has a stove for hot water, a basin carved from one piece of ornate marble, and a water tank.

-The house was restored with a grant from the Arab Fund for Economic Development for ten million pounds.
-The work of the project for documentation, restoration, and development of the Beit Al-Suhaimi area lasted for five years, from 1996 until 2000.
+The house was restored with a ten-million-pound grant from the Arab Fund for Economic Development.
+The project to document, restore, and develop the Beit Al-Suhaimi area lasted five years, from 1996 until 2000.

-Al-Suhaimi House is currently used as an open museum for Islamic architecture, and as a center for artistic creativity affiliated with the Cultural Development Fund, where it hosts folklore troupes of various kinds from musical arts, and the art of shadow plays, as well as workshops to teach young people the origins of this art, to preserve the Egyptian cultural heritage, protecting it and providing fixed exhibition spaces for those teams affiliated with the General Authority for Cultural Palaces, which present free shows on Sundays of every week at the Suhaimi Creativity Center.
+Al-Suhaimi House is currently used as an open museum for Islamic architecture and as a centre for artistic creativity affiliated with the Cultural Development Fund, where it hosts folklore troupes of various kinds, from musical arts and the art of shadow plays, as well as workshops to teach young people the origins of this art, to preserve the Egyptian cultural heritage, protecting it and providing fixed exhibition spaces for those teams affiliated with the General Authority for Cultural Palaces, which present free shows on Sundays of every week at the Suhaimi Creativity Center.

 Check out our guide to planning your next Egyptian holiday.